lsst/mops_daymops/tests/experimentScripts/README.txt

 PREPARING FOR LINKTRACKLETS
 -----------------------------

-LinkTracklets uses bundled up sets of tracklets covering ~15 days of observations and looks for tracks which start and end sometime within that 15 days.
-Depending on which flavor (C Auton / C++ LSST) of linkTracklets you use the input formats are different.
+LinkTracklets uses bundled up sets of tracklets covering several days of observations and looks for tracks which start and end sometime within that window of time.
+Depending on which flavor (C Auton / C++ LSST) of linkTracklets you use the input formats are different;

-Use make15DayWindows.py to bundle up your tracklets for C++ linkTracklets.
-There is another script which will convert the C++ input files to work with C linkTracklets if you want to go that route.
+fortunately our new method generates both inputs simultaneously.

-Configuration of make15DayWindows is done by setting the constants at the top of the file.
-Change the constants so they point to your diaSource files (.miti) and your tracklets.
-Make sure that you create the output directory if needed:
+Use

 e.g.
 $ mkdir /workspace1/jmyers/nightlyDiasAstromErr/15DayWindowsMaxv0.5/